zanlamar/NewBookmark/README.md

 ```

 ---
----

 # 🚧 Pending improvements
-- More website features to be implemented
+- Last website features to be implemented
-- Mobile layout to be improved
+- Some mobile layout to be improved

 # ⭐ Highlights
-- I feel this sprint wasn't just about Angular, it was a great way to learn how to better structure our projects from the beginnings and practice eeee everything.
+- I feel this sprint wasn't just about Angular, it was a great way to learn how to better structure our projects from the beginnings and practice eeeeeverything.
 - Progress vs. sprint 1.
 - Gitflow branches and pull requests on point.
-- I see great potential with Angular!
+- I see great potential with Angular.